kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 sample-job-2zcsb-57864-sample-admissioncheck-1
 ```

 When nodes for your job are provisioned, Kueue will also add the annotation `cluster-autoscaler.kubernetes.io/consume-provisioning-request` to the `.admissionChecks[*].podSetUpdate[*]` field in Workload's status.
 The value of this annotation is the Provisioning Request's name.

-The output of the `kubectl describe workload` command should look similar to this:
+The output of the `kubectl describe workload` command should look similar to the following:

 ```bash
 [...]